XanaduAI/thewalrus/docs/index.rst

 Nicolás Quesada, Brajesh Gupt, and Josh Izaac.

-If you are doing research using The Walrus, please cite `our paper <https://arxiv.org/abs/1805.12498>`_:
+If you are doing research using The Walrus, please cite `our paper <https://joss.theoj.org/papers/10.21105/joss.01705>`_:

-  Andreas Björklund, Brajesh Gupt, and Nicolás Quesada.
-A faster hafnian formula for complex matrices and its benchmarking on the Titan supercomputer *arXiv*, 2018. arxiv:1805.12498
+ Brajesh Gupt, Josh Izaac and Nicolás Quesada.
+The Walrus: a library for the calculation of hafnians, Hermite polynomials and Gaussian boson sampling.
+Journal of Open Source Software, 4(44), 1705 (2019)

 License
 =======